mtango99/mtango99.github.io/gravity/gravity.md

 **[Here](assets/hospitalcatchmentsMA.png)** you can find a *static map* of hospital catchments in Massachusetts.

-The Massachusets catchments differ from the Dartmouth Health Atlas catchments, likely due to WEIGHTING
+The Massachusets catchments I produced using the model differ from the Dartmouth Health Atlas catchments, likely due to differences in how distance, population, and beds were weighted in the model.
+It is also possible that the way I preprocessed my data (to exclude closed hospitals, those that are not open for public use, or those without beds, and combine hospitals in the same ZIP code) differed from the way in which the Dartmouth Health Atlas preprocessed theirs.

+The catchments are similar in that those in and around Boston are smaller geographically as there are more hospitals there.
+*compare #beds, pop, etc.

+How are they different?
+West, diff lines, etc.
+WEIGHTING
 INTERPRETATION: near cities, more but go less far?